redding/assert/README.md

 ### Capture Output

 By default, Assert shows any output on `$stdout` produced while running a test.
-It provides a setting to override whether to show this output or to 'capture' it and display it in the test result details:
+It provides a setting to override whether to show this output or to "capture" it and display it in the test result details:

 In user/local settings file: